Jasmine Tyler at 202-294-8292 or Tony Newman at 646-335-5384

 Before the changes, a person with just five grams of crack received a mandatory sentence of five years in prison.
 That same person would have to possess 500 grams of powder cocaine to earn the same punishment.
 This discrepancy, known as the 100-to-1 ratio, was enacted in the late 1980s and was based on myths about crack cocaine being more dangerous than powder.
 Scientific evidence, including a major study published in the Journal of the American Medical Association, has proven that crack and powder cocaine have identical physiological and psychoactive effects on the human body.

-Under current laws, a person must be in possession of 500 grams of powder cocaine to earn the same mandatory minimum penalties as a person possessing just 5 grams of crack cocaine.
-This discrepancy, known as the 100-to-1 ratio, was enacted in the late 1980s and was based on myths about crack cocaine.
-The ratio has caused a myriad of problems including perpetuating racial disparities, wasting fiscal resources, and targeting low-level offenders.
+The 100-1 ratio has caused myriad problems, including perpetuating racial disparities, wasting taxpayer money, and targeting low-level offenders instead of dangerous criminals.
 African Americans comprise 82 percent of those convicted for federal crack cocaine offenses but only 30 percent of crack users, and 62 percent of people convicted for crack offenses were low-level sellers or lookouts.